JStonham/notes/README.md

 ## Retrospectives

 Retrospectives are great for assessing how team projects are going.
 They are normally done at the end of a sprint, but can be used to review any defined period of time.
+To get the best value from them, you would hold them at the end of a sprint or longer period of time.

 Retrospectives are made up of three parts:

 1. What did we do well?
 1. What could we have done better?
-1. How will we action these improvements?
+1. Any ideas for improvements?

 For each question, the group will brainstorm ideas.
 Remember, don't make it personal and don't assign blame.